-Divorce – is it ever an option in a Christian marriage?
+Christian marriage and divorce – do the two go together?
+Is divorce ever an option in a Christian marriage?

-I write this blog to help the newlywed wife embrace the depths and delights of matrimony; specifically, help her understand how sometimes, the delight or bliss, can come after the hardship, or blues.
+I founded this ministry to help newlywed wives embrace the depths and delights of matrimony; specifically, help her understand how sometimes, the delight or bliss, can come after the hardship, or blues.

 (My book Blues to Bliss: Creating Your Happily Ever After in the Early Years, takes you through the hot-spots of early marriage and offers practical steps to take)

 Today I want to look at another aspect of marriage, namely it’s fragility.

 Because while it’s important to understand the blessedness of a marriage union, it’s equally important to understand that the marriage covenant is between two people who choose.

 Update: After hearing from some of my readers, I want to clarify at this point that this post is for Christian wives in abusive, chronically disconnected marriages who feel “locked in” with no recourse or way forward.
 The Bible offers a way forward and that’s what I am exploring today.